-All of the clinical and quality leaders we spoke with said their medication reconciliation process is completed by multiple people, in multiple roles.
-And, this varies by shift and place of service.
-In the emergency department (ED) and admissions, medication reconciliation is typically conducted by physicians, nurses, and pharmacists or pharmacy technicians.
-In the physician office it may be the physician, a nurse, or a medical assistant.
+All the clinical and quality leaders we spoke with said their medication reconciliation process is completed by multiple people who fill in multiple roles.
+This varied by shift and place of service.
+For example, in the emergency department (ED) and admissions, med rec is typically performed by physicians, nurses, and pharmacists or pharmacy technicians.
+In the physician office, it may be the responsibility of the physician, a nurse, or a medical assistant.

 Variety may be the spice of life.
-But when a variety of roles have their hands in the medication reconciliation process, the result is usually that no one is accountable for a complete and accurate medication list.
-It's like that old adage, when everybody is doing it, nothing really gets done.
+However, when a variety of professionals have their hands in the medication reconciliation process, the result is usually that no one is accountable for a complete and accurate medication list.
+It's like the adage: When everybody is doing it, nothing really gets done.

-2. An Easy Way to Identify the Most Current Medications List
+2. Easy Way to Identify the Most Current Medications List

-Do you trust the medication data in your electronic health record (EHR)?
-The majority of clinical leaders we interviewed said they typically don’t believe it’s complete or accurate.
+Do you have confidence in the medication data captured and stored in your electronic health record (EHR)?
+Most clinical leaders we interviewed said they typically do not believe the data is complete or accurate.

 There are two primary reasons why this tends to be the case.
-First, there are "too many cooks in the kitchen (reference #1, above), many of whom don’t have the education or knowledge to conduct a thorough med rec.
+First, there are "too many cooks in the kitchen" (reference #1, above), many of whom lack the experience or knowledge to conduct a thorough med rec.
 Second, there are gaps in the data.
-Even if the EHR list is accurate, it represents only the medication information concerning those prescriptions that were given to patients during their visit to the hospital or health system or from prescribers who share the same EHR, which may not include specialists, urgent care providers, surgeons, and other clinicians from outside the system.
+Even if the EHR medication list is accurate, it likely represents only the medication information concerning those prescriptions that were given to patients during their visit to the hospital or health system or from prescribers who share the same EHR, which may not include specialists, urgent care providers, surgeons, and other clinicians from outside the system.

 3. Access to the Patient’s Medications Outside of the System or EHR

 Interoperability among EHRs remains a big issue.
-If the only EHR you can access is your facility's own system, you will likely struggle to get the name and dosage of that “blue pill" the patient told you she takes in the morning that you or a colleague did not prescribe.
+If the only EHR you can access is your facility's own system, you will likely struggle to get the name, dosage, and frequency of that "small white pill" the patient told you she takes in the morning that you or a colleague did not prescribe.

-Certainly the pharmacy can be called.
+The patient's pharmacy or prescriber can be called.
 But given the time of day, support staff available, and patient volume being handled by the clinician, this may or may not allow you to get the information you need.
-And when it doesn’t, it creates a data gap that renders the medication list incomplete.
-It also increases the opportunity for drug-drug or allergic reactions from the medications added as a result of the encounter.
+And when it does not, this creates a data gap that renders the medication list incomplete.
+It also increases the opportunity for drug-drug or allergic reactions from the medications added because of the encounter.

-Without complete information about what the patient is taking, the clinician is prescribing with one hand tied behind his or her back.
+Without complete information about what the patient is taking, the clinician is essentially prescribing with one hand tied behind their back.

 4. Automation That Actually Works

 Most of the big EHR systems have what is referred to as a "checkbox" system that theoretically reconciles the medications noted as discontinued, changed, or added during the reconciliation process.
-The clinician checks a box next to each medication on various screens while conducting the medication review, and clicks a button to magically sort and reconcile the information into an accurate list.
+The clinician checks a box next to each medication on various screens while conducting the medication review and then clicks a button to magically sort and reconcile the information into what they hope is an accurate list.

-In a perfect world, this abracadabra step would work.
-But in the real world, the magic button is frequently reconciling incomplete or inaccurate information (reference #2 and #3 above).
-That's because when the ED or physician's clinic get busy (which is the norm these days), clinicians can find themselves speeding through the check box screens just to complete the visit note and get on to the next patient.
+In a perfect world, this "abracadabra" step would work.
+But in the real world, the magic button is frequently reconciling incomplete or inaccurate information (see #2 and #3 above).
+That's because when the ED or physician's clinic get busy (which is the norm these days), clinicians can find themselves speeding through the checkbox screens just to complete the visit note and move on to the next patient.